All stakeholders must play their part for Afghan peace: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The COAS was addressing the two-day 242nd Corps Commanders’ Conference, which concluded here at the General Headquarters on Wednesday.
+The COAS was addressing the two-day 242nd Corps Commanders’ Conference which concluded here at General Headquarters on Wednesday.

 “Misperceptions and scapegoating must be avoided to counter designs of spoilers,” the COAS emphasised.
 He said that being a collective responsibility, all stakeholders have to play their part positively for enduring peace in Afghanistan which is pivotal for stability in the region.

-The Corps Commanders’ Conference was given a detailed briefing on the evolving situation along Pak-Afghan international border, its implications on Pakistan’s internal security, particularly in the western zone, and measures being taken to tackle the emerging challenges.
+The Corps Commanders’ Conference was given a detailed briefing on evolving situation along Pak-Afghan International Border, its implications on Pakistan’s internal security, particularly in the western zone, and measures being taken to tackle emerging challenges.

-The Chief of the Army Staff commended formations for maintaining high standards of operational readiness and providing sustained support to civil administration during ongoing national efforts against COVID-19, monsoons and national polio drive.
+The COAS commended formations for maintaining high standards of operational readiness and providing sustained support to civil administration during ongoing national efforts against COVID-19, monsoons and national polio drive.